Sherif-Elfiky/cse15l-lab-reports/lab3.md

  screenshot:
   ![filter3](filter3.png)
  As expected every other line that doesnt contain older got filtered out so we ended up with just "Older adults are frequently counseled to lose weight,".

+ It is also important to not we can use this command to do the opposite or see all the lines that dont containn the word.
+We would do this by the negation of & or !&(word to search).